A Senior Citizen’s Guide to Home Loans and Reverse Mortgages

 You could get lower interest rates and monthly repayments when your credit improves, or market rates drop compared to the time when you applied for the first loan.
 You could also get a refinance mortgage to cash out your portion of the equity in your home and use it for other projects.
 For seniors, this could be a source of needed cash for other expenses.

 Mortgage refinancing can help shorten your loan term from maybe 30 years to 20 years.
-Shortening of the loan term can save homeowners money on interest over the life of the loan.
+Shortening the loan term can save homeowners money on interest over the life of the loan.

 Common Financial Mistakes Made by Seniors When Buying a Home